Skip to main content

 5.4 The Statement of Work will specify the initial period in which etrainu will provide Site Building (Initial Period);

-5.5 Unless otherwise agreed in a Statement of Work:
+5.5 Unless otherwise agreed in the Statement of Work:

 (a) unless either party gives 60 days’ notice before the expiry of the Initial Period, the Site Building will renew for a period equal to the Initial Period (Renewal Period); and